1st Surrey Rifles: Battle of Britain

-In 1940 the battalion transferred again to 38th Light AA Brigade back in 1 AA Division, defending London.
+In 1940, the battalion was transferred again to 38th Light AA Brigade back in 1 AA Division, defending London.
 In early May 1940, 342 AA Coy came under the operational control of 29th (Kent) AA Bn to thicken up the S/L distribution in Kent (29th AA Bn was in process of transferring from 29 (East Anglian) AA Bde to 27 (Home Counties) AA Bde in 5 AA Division).

-On 1 August 1940 the RE's AA battalions were transferred to the Royal Artillery (RA) and were redesignated searchlight regiments, the FSR becoming 35th (First Surrey Rifles) Searchlight Regiment.
+On 1 August 1940, the RE's AA battalions were transferred to the Royal Artillery (RA) and were redesignated searchlight regiments, the FSR becoming 35th (First Surrey Rifles) Searchlight Regiment.

 The Blitz

 The S/L layouts had been based on a spacing of 3500 yd, but due to equipment shortages this had been extended to 6000 yd by September 1940.
 In November, during The Blitz, this was changed to clusters of three lights to improve illumination, but this meant that the clusters had to be spaced 10,400 yd apart.
 The cluster system was an attempt to improve the chances of picking up enemy bombers and keeping them illuminated for engagement by AA guns or Royal Air Force (RAF) Night fighters.
 Eventually, one light in each cluster was to be equipped with SLC radar and act as 'master light', but the radar equipment was still in short supply.

 The regiment supplied a cadre of experienced officers and men to 230th S/L Training Rgt at Blandford Camp where it provided the basis for a new 521 S/L Bty formed on 14 November 1940.
 This battery later joined 85th S/L Rgt.
-At the end of the Blitz in May 1941 342 S/L Bty returned to 35th S/L Rgt.
+At the end of the Blitz, in May 1941, 342 S/L Bty returned to 35th S/L Rgt.

-By October 1941 the availability of SLC radar was sufficient to allow AA Command's S/Ls to be 'declustered' into single-light sites spaced at 10,400-yard intervals in 'Indicator Belts' along the coast and 'Killer Belts' at 6000-yard spacing inland to cooperate with the RAF's night fighters.
-By December 1941 the regiment was in 27 (Home Counties) AA Bde in 5 AA Division, covering Portsmouth.
-On 23 January 1942, 342 Bty transferred to 79th S/L Rgt.
+By October 1941, the availability of SLC radar was sufficient to allow AA Command's S/Ls to be 'declustered' into single-light sites spaced at 10,400-yard intervals in 'Indicator Belts' along the coast and 'Killer Belts' at 6000-yard spacing inland to cooperate with the RAF's night fighters.
+By December 1941, the regiment was in 27 (Home Counties) AA Bde in 5 AA Division, covering Portsmouth.
+On 23 January 1942, 342 Bty was transferred to 79th S/L Rgt.